 Though much more is known about its fear job, researchers are now vigorously gathering evidence about how the amygdala evaluates information and events for their reward potential.
 Recent studies offer clues to how the amygdala assigns value to rewards and adjusts that value as circumstances change.
 Other work provides insights into how the amygdala links actions and rewards, suggesting that the amygdala plays a role in goal-directed behavior.
 Still others are finding out how neural circuits in the highly connected human amygdala work with other brain structures to recognize good things and find ways to get them.

-Toward the end of the article this nugget appears.
+Toward the end of the article the following appears.
 It reminds us of how fuzzy the view can become the closer you get.
-The main point here is how important the amygdala is for assigning an emotional value, with the primary focus on pleasure and fear, or to put it more straightforward perhaps: need of pleasure; fear of pain.
+The main point here is how important the amygdala is for assigning an emotional value, with the primary focus on pleasure and fear.
+In other words, we feel a need of pleasure and a fear of pain.

 Rudebeck and his group trained monkeys to play a computer game in which they assessed the value of different rewards.
 The animals were shown two different pictures and allowed to choose between them.
 One picture brought a large juice reward, and the other brought a much smaller amount of juice.
 The animals chose the picture associated with the larger reward more than 98 percent of the time.